 A busy 2006 saw him in the short-lived series The Jake Effect, working with Jennifer Aniston and Vince Vaughn on The Break-Up, working with an ensemble cast on Smokin’ Aces, and starring with Zach Braff and Amanda Peet in The Ex.

 2007 saw him in Mr. Magorium’s Wonder Emporium with Dustin Hoffman and Natalie Portman, working with Ellen Page, Jennifer Garner and former Arrested Development co-star Michael Cera in Juno and appearing with Jamie Foxx on The Kingdom.

 To say 2009 was a busy year for Bateman would be a massive understatement.
 He worked on State of Play with Russell Crowe, Ben Affleck and Rachel McAdams, starred in Extract with Mila Kunis, reteamed with Jason Reitman for Up in the Air with George Clooney, appeared in The Invention of Lying with Ricky Gervais and Jennifer Garner, starred in Couples Retreat with Vince Vaughn and Jon Favreau and voiced Larry Littlejunk in the animated series Sit Down Shut Up.

 As time progresses, we'll have more info about Jason Bateman here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.